Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 area for encouraging cycling.

-Another useful output from this paper was the estimation of a 'saturation point', referred to as 'carrying capacity' in population ecology (Lovelace et al 2011), a theoretical upper limit on the proportion of people cycling to work in any particular area.
-This was calculated to be 43% of trips, higher than any wards in the UK, but comparable with the proportion cycling to work in some Dutch areas (Parkin et al. 2011)
+Another useful output from this paper was the estimation of a 'saturation point', referred to as 'carrying capacity' in population ecology (Lovelace et al., 2011), a theoretical upper limit on the proportion of people cycling to work in any particular area.
+This was calculated to be 43% of trips, higher than any wards in the UK, but comparable with the proportion cycling to work in some Dutch areas (Parkin et al.,2011)

 # Data